broskell/honey-voice-agent/README.md

 ## Features

 - **Voice Conversation**
-  - Talk to Junnu using your microphone (Web Speech API).
+  - Talk to Honey using your microphone (Web Speech API).
   - She replies with speech (browser `speechSynthesis`) + chat bubbles.

 - **Tasks / To‑Do List**